 What Are the Criteria for Joining?

-Learn about the history, spirituality, works, projects and ministries of the Order of Malta
+Learn about the history, spirituality, and works of the Order of Malta

 Attend American Association area spiritual and educational events